Getting to space

 When ignited, the Soyuz launcher delivers mind-boggling power to escape the clutches of Earth’s gravity and provide a cruising speed of 28 800 km/h.

 Their Soyuz MS-03 spacecraft shares its name with the Soyuz launcher, which means ‘union’ in Russian.
 The ‘MS’ denotes the most recent update to the fourth generation of this long-serving spacecraft.
 It stands for Modified Systems, with many smaller technological upgrades to make the spacecraft lighter and more modern.
-For example halogen lights have been replaced with LEDs and newer and larger solar panels to increase power generations.
+For example halogen lights have been replaced with LEDs and newer and larger solar panels to increase power generation.

 Astronauts wear Sokol suits that offer protection in an emergency.
 They are designed for the Soyuz sitting position, which is why astronauts look so hunched over as they walk to their rocket.